 When Can I Take a Shower or Wash My Hair After Surgery?

 For all of our patients who undergo routine cataract surgery, you will leave the operating room with a clear shield covering the surgical eye.
 This shield will stay on for the remainder of the day and night, and the following morning.
-The only exception in which it is ok to take off the eye shield is if your surgeon asks you to start your eyedrops on the day of surgery, as I (Dr. Newman) ask my patients to do.
+The only exception in which it is ok to take off the eye shield is if your surgeon asks you to start your eyedrops on the day of surgery.
 In this case, you can loosen the tape from your forehead to allow the shield to rest on your cheek while you apply your drops.
 Then, please reapply the shield as it was before.

 You will still have the shield on when you arrive at our office the following day.
 During your visit it will be removed by one of our ophthalmic technicians, and you will leave our office without the shield covering your eye.
 We only ask that you wear the shield when you sleep for the next 1 week after that.
 During the day you do not need the shield, but we ask that you do not rub the eye.